 The sedra of Chayei Sarah focuses on two episodes, both narrated at length and in intricate detail.
 Abraham buys a field with a cave as a burial place for Sarah, and he instructs his servant to find a wife for his son Isaac.
 Why these two events?
 The simple answer is because they happened.
 That, however, cannot be all.
 We misunderstand Torah if we think of it as a book that tells us what happened.
 That is a necessary but not sufficient explanation of biblical narrative.
 The Torah, by identifying itself as Torah, defines its own genre.
 It is not a history book.
 It is Torah, meaning “teaching.”
 It tells us what happened only when events that occurred then have a bearing on what we need to know now.
 What is the “teaching” in these two episodes?
 It is an unexpected one.

-(1) Then the Lord appeared to Abram and said, “To your offspring I will give this land.”
-So he built an altar there to the Lord who had appeared to him.
-(Gen. 12:7)
+(1) Then the Lord appeared to Abram and said, “To your descendants I will give this land.”
+There he built an altar there to the Lord, who had appeared to him.

-(2) The Lord said to Abram after Lot had parted from him, “Lift up your eyes from where you are and look north, south, east and west.
-All the land that you see, I will give you and your offspring forever . . .
-Go, walk through the length and breadth of the land, for I am giving it to you.”
-(Gen. 13: 14-17)
+(2) After Lot had separated from him, the Lord said to Avram, “Raise your eyes and look around from where you are to the north, south, east, and west.
+All the land you see I will give to you and your descendants forever. . .
+Get up and walk through the length and breadth of the land, for to you shall I give it.”

-(3) Then He said to him, “I am the Lord, who brought you out of Ur of the Chaldees to give you this land to take possession of it.”
-(Gen. 15:7)
+(3) And He told him, “I am the Lord who brought you out from Ur Kasdim to give you this land to possess it.”

-(4) On that day the Lord made a covenant with Abram and said, “To your descendants I give this land, from the river of Egypt to the great river, the Euphrates – the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites.”
-(Gen.15: 18-21)
+(4) On that day the Lord made a covenant with Avram: “To your descendants I will give this land, from the River of Egypt to the great river Euphrates, the land of the Kenites, the Kenizzites, the Kadmonites, the Hittites, the Perizzites, the Refaim, the Amorites, the Canaanites, the Girgashites, and the Jebusites.”

 The second was the promise of children, also stated five times:

-(1) “I will make you into a great nation and I will bless you; I will make your name great and you will be a blessing.”
-(Gen. 12: 2)
+(1) “I will make you a great nation, and I will bless you and make your name great.
+You will become a blessing.”

-(3) He took him outside and said, “Look up at the heavens and count the stars – if indeed you can count them” Then He said to him, “So shall your offspring be.”
-(Gen. 15:5)
+(3) He took him outside and said, “Look at the heavens and count the stars – if indeed you can count them.”
+He said to him, “that is how your descendants will be.”

-(4) “As for Me, this is My covenant with you: You will be the father of many nations.
-No longer will you be called Abram; your name will be Abraham, for I have made you a father of many nations.”
-(Gen. 17:4-5)
+(4) “And God said to him, “As for Me – this is My covenant with you: you shall be father to a multitude of nations.
+No longer shall you be called Avram.
+Your name will be Avraham, for I have made you father to a multitude of nations.

-(5) “I will surely bless you and make your descendants as numerous as the stars of the sky and as the sand on the seashore.”
-(Gen. 22:17)
+(5) “I will bless you greatly and make your descendants as many as the stars of the heavens, as the sand on the seashore.”

 The significance of the two episodes is now clear.
 First, Abraham undergoes a lengthy bargaining process with the Hittites to buy a field with a cave in which to bury Sarah.
 It is a tense, even humiliating, encounter.
 The Hittites say one thing and mean another.
 As a group they say, “Sir, listen to us.
 You are a prince of God in our midst.
 Bury your dead in the choicest of our tombs.”
 Ephron, the owner of the field Abraham wishes to buy, says: “Listen to me, I give you the field, and I give you the cave that is in it.
 I give it to you in the presence of my people.
 Bury your dead.”